dgethings/gen_config/README.md

 ## Usage

-gen_config <YAML_FILE> [test]
+`gen_config <YAML_FILE> [test]`

     [test] is optional, if set output will be the YAML configuration

-For example:

-  gen_config interface.yaml > interface.conf

-Will produce a file called "interface.conf" with the values from the YAML config file in it.
+For example `gen_config interface.yaml > interface.conf` will produce a file called "interface.conf" with the values from the YAML config file in it.
 This can then be applied to any device that supports "interface.conf" format.

 ## YAML format